Code-Institute-Submissions/animal-crossing-recipe/README.md

   As an Administrative of the site:

-  - I would like to edit an existing recipe incase of innapropriate and have wrong information.
+  - I would like to edit an existing recipe in case of inappropriate/wrong information.

     An admin can find the Edit button on the recipe at either DIY recipe page or profile page to start editing recipe.

-  - I would like to remove an existing recipe incase of innapropriate and have wrong information.
+  - I would like to remove an existing recipe in case of inappropriate/wrong information.

     An admin can find the delete button on the recipe at either DIY recipe page or profile page to remove the recipe and a popout message will appear as a warning to confirm remove.